ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen5/guides/field/bw_b2w2-map_insertion.md

 # Inserting your own Maps in Gen V games
-> This guide was written by Gonhex and was formatted and expanded for this wiki by SpagoAsparago
+> This guide was written by SpagoAsparago, based on information provided by Gonhex

 This is a tutorial on how to insert your own maps in generation 5 games, as well as change the Area Data textures.